ncatlin/lockwatcher/README.md

 cd Lockwatcher*

-sudo python3 setup.py install
+sudo python setup.py install

 sudo lockwatcherd start

 lockwatcher-gui
 ```

-If python3-imaging or python3-pillow isn't available then just skip it.
+If python-imaging or python-pillow isn't available then just skip it.

 If your camera monitors give an error about needing libjpeg.so.8, you may want to install libjpeg8.